14-Year-Old Charged As Adult With 3rd-Degree Murder In Connection To Fatal Beating Of 73-Year-Old Man: Police

 “When I saw that video my jaw dropped, my heart sunk,” Sanctuary Farm Executive Director Andrea Vettori said.
 “And you just have to wonder, why?”

-Officials say they have been in touch with some, but not all, of those seen assaulting Lambert.

-Police say they are expecting others seen in the video to also turn themselves in.
+Police sources tell Eyewitness News a girl that was involved in the attack is expected to turn herself in on Wednesday morning.

-The city is offering a $20,000 reward for information that leads to an arrest and conviction in the case.MORE NEWS: Three Dead After Speeding Motorcycle Hits Minivan In New Castle, State Police Say
+The city is offering a $20,000 reward for information that leads to an arrest and conviction in the case.MORE NEWS: Uvalde School Shooting Surveillance Video Fuels Scrutiny Over A Delayed Law Enforcement Response